-All documents to be submitted to Vietnamese court in the application for the ship arrest order which are issued by competent authorities in foreign countries, must undergo notarisation and/or apostille and be translated into Vietnamese in accordance with Article 8 of the Ordinance on Ship Arrest.
-Documents filed electronically are not accepted.
+All documents to be submitted to Vietnamese court to apply for the arrest of a ship must be original documents or certified true copies and must undergo notarisation and/or apostille and be translated into Vietnamese (if made in foreign languages) in accordance with Article 8 of the Ordinance on Ship Arrest.
+Claimant can also file documents electronically through courts' web portal, if any.
+Of note, not every provincial court in Vietnam has its web site/ web portal.